 Tip #2: Research Before You Go

 If there’s a particular animal scenario you have your heart set on seeing – a herd of elephants having a mud bath, a pride of lion sunning themselves, a leopard relaxing in a tree – do plenty of research beforehand to choose the right place where there may be a chance of witnessing this scene.
-Look up which animals live where and use that as a factor in choosing your safari destination.
+Look up which animals live where and use that as a factor in choosing your big five safari destination.

 Tip #3: Timing Is Everything